CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Interface

-Here's an initial sketch of how the app may look and work
+Here's an initial sketch of how the app may look and work.

 [![](assets/demo-app-moqups.png)](https://app.moqups.com/aimeebethmj@gmail.com/424uOp4p55/view/page/a80b23701)

 ### Data

 We'll show you how to create structured data (aka a **database**).

-No scary formula or data crunching though.
+No scary formula or data crunching though!

-Later on you can change the data to make your app serve your own purposes!
+Later on you can change the data to make your app serve your own purposes.

+### Logic

+We'll teach you how to use JavaScript to assign *behaviour* to your interface, coding logic like `if you click this button, then do XYZ`.

+We'll also show you that you don't need to write all this code from scratch.
+There are plenty of ready-made code *libraries* that you can use in your own project.
+No need to reinvent the wheel!

 # Let's code